×

 Fede Álvarez's "Alien" movie was announced back in March 2022, but it's been in the interplanetary pipeline for much longer than that.
 According to The Hollywood Reporter, Álvarez has had this particular story bouncing around in his head for quite some time, and a while ago, he pitched the concept to original "Alien" director Ridley Scott.
 Evidently, Scott was impressed because he phoned Álvarez in 2021 and told the filmmaker he was interested in the project.
 (Always shoot your shot, kids.)

 With 20th Century Studios distributing, the film is headed for Hulu, as the studio plans to release a whopping 10 films on the streaming service.
 Previously, they released the "Predator" prequel "Prey" on Hulu, and if this "Alien" installment is even half as good as Dan Trachtenberg's action thriller, then we're in for a treat.
-While we don't have a release date yet for the new "Alien" film, we do know that it began shooting in March 2023 in Budapest, Hungary, under the working title of "Alien: Romulus."
-That may or may not be the title of the film by the time it's released, but if shooting is already underway, we expect to see "Romulus" very soon.
+Shooting began in March 2023 in Budapest, Hungary, under the working title of "Alien: Romulus."
+That may or may not be the name of the film by the time it's released, but we do know the "Alien" movie will land in theaters on August 16, 2024.

 What is the plot of Fede Alvarez's Alien movie?